EnableX/Inapp-file-sharing-capability-for-React-Native-in-WebRTC-session/README.md

 # 1-to-1 RTC: A Sample React Native App for Uploading and Downloading Files with EnableX React Native Toolkit

-This is a Sample React Native App demonstrates the use of EnableX (https://www.enablex.io/cpaas) platform Server APIs and React Native Toolkit to build 1-to-1 RTC (Real Time Communication) Application.
+This is a Sample React Native App demonstrates the use of [EnableX platform Server APIs](https://www.enablex.io/developer/video-api/server-api) and [React Native Toolkit](https://www.enablex.io/developer/video-api/client-api/react-native-toolkit/) to build 1-to-1 RTC (Real-Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.

 This App creates a virtual Room on the fly  hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a mobile client.
-The same Room credentials can be shared with others to join the same virtual Room to carry out a RTC session.
+The same Room credentials can be shared with others to join the same virtual Room to carry out an RTC session.

 > EnableX Developer Center: https://developer.enablex.io/

 ## 1. How to get started

-### 1.1 Pre-Requisites
+### 1.1 Prerequisites

 #### 1.1.1 App Id and App Key

 * Register with EnableX [https://portal.enablex.io/cpaas/trial-sign-up/]
 * Create your Application
-* Get your App ID and App Key delivered to your Email
+* Get your App ID and App Key delivered to your email

 #### 1.1.2 Sample React Native Client

-* Clone or download this Repository [https://github.com/EnableX/One-to-One-Video-Calling-Open-Source-React-Native-Application.git]
+* Clone or download this Repository [https://github.com/EnableX/Inapp-file-sharing-capability-for-React-Native-in-WebRTC-session.git]

 #### 1.1.3 Sample App Server

 * Clone or download this Repository [https://github.com/EnableX/One-to-One-Video-Chat-Sample-Web-Application] & follow the steps further
 * You need to use App ID and App Key to run this Service.
-* Your React-Native Client End Point needs to connect to this Service to create Virtual Room.
+* Your React-Native Client EndPoint needs to connect to this Service to create Virtual Room.
-* Follow README file of this Repository to setup the Service.
+* Follow README file of this Repository to set up the Service.

 #### 1.1.4 Configure React Native Client